bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/policy-maps.md

 [two hard things]: https://www.martinfowler.com/bliki/TwoHardThings.html

 Developers often use mapping data structures as caches, and they often wish to limit the memory consumption of said caches.
-[Cache-replacement policies][] are common, useful, repetitive, and annoying to reimplement.
+[Cache-replacement policies][cache-replacement policies] are common, useful, repetitive, and annoying to reimplement.

 For example, the proposed [memo function][proposal-function-memo]